Hives/otw-single-page/one-page-jekyll-site/_recordings/01-sound-out-resonance.md

 ---
-name: Sound Out on Resonance FM
+name: Sound Out on Resonance&nbsp;FM
 ---

 In April 2017 we went on Resonance FM, and you can listen to the whole set here.
 Thanks to Carol for having us on.